Rhian Wilkinson

-Rhian Emilie Wilkinson (born May 12, 1982) is a Canadian professional soccer coach and former player.
-She was most recently the head coach of Portland Thorns FC of the National Women's Soccer League (NWSL), where she led the team to the 2022 NWSL Championship.
+Rhian Emilie Wilkinson (born May 12, 1982) is a Canadian professional soccer coach and former player who is the head coach of the Wales women's national team.
+She was previously the head coach of Portland Thorns of the National Women's Soccer League (NWSL), where she led the team to the 2022 NWSL Championship.

 As a player, Wilkinson made over 180 appearances for the Canadian national team and won Olympic bronze medals in 2012 and 2016.
 She played as a forward and a midfielder at the club level, but was primarily an attacking right fullback for the national team.